snishizawa/libretto/README.md

 ## Back to libretto.
 Requirements
 (1) Simulator.
 We assume ngspice
-(2) Pandox, if you want to convert datasheet in Markdown to PDF
+(2) Pandoc, if you want to convert datasheet in Markdown to PDF

 ## How to use
 Use Makefile to speficy the target.